sbt/website/src/reference/01-General-Info/02-Community-Plugins.md

   class and resources conflicting in your project's classpath. <!-- 13 stars -->
 - [sbt-google-cloud-storage](https://github.com/lightbend/sbt-google-cloud-storage): resolver and publisher for Google Cloud Storage.
 - [sbt-trace](https://github.com/delprks/sbt-trace): find traces of the client or library usage in other projects. <!-- 3 stars -->
+- [safety-plugin](https://github.com/leobenkel/safety_plugin): Enforce the use of specified versions of dependencies across your company

 #### Web and frontend development plugins